amushtaev/gatsby-starter-netlify-cms/src/pages/blog/2020-06-30-how-to-create-a-facebook-pixel.md

 ---
 category: INSTAGRAM ADS
 templateKey: blog-post
-title: HOW TO CREATE A FACEBOOK PIXEL
+title: HOW TO CREATE A FACEBOOK PIXEL туц
 date: 2020-06-30T08:15:40.088Z
 description: >-
   Ready to create a Facebook pixel?